Thalía: Awards and achievements

 Thalía has sold over 25 million records worldwide, and is one of the best-selling Latin music artists.
-She has numerous albums amongst the best-selling in Spanish-language that include En éxtasis, Amor a la Mexicana and Arrasando with sales of over 2 million copies worldwide and have at least one album amongst the best selling of all-time in Mexico, Chile and the Philippines.
-"No Me Acuerdo" is also one of the best-selling Latin singles in the United States.
-According to El Universal, Thalía is the first Latina to have a Top 10 in all continents, and Arrasando led her to be the first Latin woman selling a Spanish album in Japan.
-Thalía con banda is the first album of banda music with a certification in Spain.
+Her albums En éxtasis, Amor a la Mexicana and Arrasando attained sales of over 2 million copies worldwide each, becoming one of the best-selling Spanish-language albums, in addition to have some of the best-selling albums in Mexico, and the Philippines.
+Her single "No Me Acuerdo" is one of the highest-certified Latin singles in the United States.
+As of 1997, Thalía remains the best-selling Mexican female solo artist in Brazil.
+Thalía is the first recipient of the Star Award at the Billboard Latin Music Awards.
+In 2013, she was recognized with a Hollywood Walk of Fame, becoming the first Mexican-born female singer to receive the award.